 - 2.2 The cranes are further subdivided with regard to the hoist load coefficients and the proof of fatigue strength: - Type A cranes: includes all the cranes that do not handle cargo.
-They are characterised by an irregular usage pattern with lengthy rest periods. - Type B cranes: includes all cranes that do handle cargo but not always lift the full SWL.
+They are characterised by an

+- Type B cranes: includes all cranes that do handle cargo but not always lift the full SWL.
 These cranes are characterized by a regular usage pattern with lengthy rest periods. - Cranes with special loading conditions will be subject to special considerations.